REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ### Where to find it
 All synonym files in the CDM distribution are in `.rune` format namespaces prefixed with `drr.mapping.*`.
 For example: `drr.mapping.synonym`.

-All ingest functions are in `.rune` format namespaces prefixed with `drr.ingest.*`. or example: `drr.ingest.synonym`.
+All ingest functions are in `.rune` format namespaces prefixed with `drr.ingest.*`.
+For example: `drr.ingest.synonym`.

 ### How to implement – 3 options
 **1. If you use a public model**